Guest of Honour (2019 film)

 Guest of Honour is a 2019 Canadian drama film, written, directed, and produced by Atom Egoyan.
 It stars David Thewlis, Laysla De Oliveira, Rossif Sutherland, Alexandre Bourgeois, Arsinée Khanjian and Luke Wilson.
+De Oliveira stars as a high school music teacher who demands to be imprisoned for a crime that she did not commit to atone for her previous sins.
+Meanwhile, her health inspector father, played by Thewlis, attempts to secure her early release.

 The film had its world premiere at the 76th Venice International Film Festival on September 3, 2019.
 It was released on July 10, 2020, by Elevation Pictures.